-Whenever patents run out if the product is a good product, then more competition comes in the market.
+Whenever patents run out if the product is a good product, then more competition comes into the market.
 There are many, many, more companies poised to pounce into this market the second the patent expires.
 The truth is competition tends to drive prices lower and bring more options to any industry.
 It will ultimately benefit the consumer.

 Technology is rapidly advancing in many areas that will make clear aligners available for less money.
-For example, the steps to get to patient treatment has decreased let’s look at this.
+For example, the steps to get to patient treatment have decreased let’s look at this.
 Before we had an intra-oral scanner at our office we would 1-take an impression, 2- aligner company would pour a model.
 3- Aligner company would scan the model, 4- aligner company would design the steps for the treatment, 5- 3D print models for each step of treatment, 6-make aligners for each step on the printed model.
 Today we 1- Take an intra-oral scan, 2-Alinger company designs steps of treatment, 3- Aligners are 3D printed.
 That is half the steps and about 1/4 the work.
 Now the process is much more streamlined.

 So many companies are getting into aligner manufacturing, and there will be new businesses that pop up overnight offering aligners.
 With the secret being out there will be many more companies entering this market.

 Some of the companies that already exist are developing design software.
-3 Shape Dental makes our in office intra-oral scanner called a Trios intra-oral scanner.
+3 Shape Dental makes our in-office intra-oral scanner called a Trios intra-oral scanner.
 They are coming to market with planning software for orthodontic aligners.
 We are being told many dental laboratories are buying design software and getting special 3D printers to make clear aligners.
 There are even orthodontic offices looking into buying their own printer and obtaining the software to make these aligners in their dental offices.
 We think this is eventually where this technology will land.
-It is probably a few years away before offices offering clear aligner orthodontic treatment will manufacture aligners in office, but it is coming.
-The truth is the price of the printers are coming down.
+It is probably a few years away before offices offering clear aligner orthodontic treatment will manufacture aligners in the office, but it is coming.
+The truth is the price of the printers is coming down.

 These are very exciting times to live in, and technology is amazing.
-It is delivering a higher quality of life to the masses when prices of things drop.
+It is delivering a higher quality of life to the masses when the prices of things drop.
 Air conditioning was once considered a luxury item, and now it is hard to find a house without one in a warm climate.
 Braces at one time considered a luxury item for rich people, have come to the general population.